THIS IS YOUR ULTIMATE MARRIAGE AND MONEY GUIDE SO THAT YOU CAN BUILD FINANCIAL INTIMACY WITH YOUR SPOUSE AND PARTNER.

 - Newlywed Money Conversations: Here you want to focus on whether or not you’ll combine accounts, keep things separate, spending thresholds, how to file your taxes, what new insurance coverages you’ll need to protect your family, couple money goals, which health insurance plan to go with (if you both work), who takes on which financial roles in the household, changing beneficiaries on financial accounts to reflect the change in your life, etc.

 - Married Money Conversations: At this stage in the game, you need to take a deep dive into your retirement plans + hopes + current status of your retirement accounts.
 What kind of retirement do each of you want, and what will that cost?
 What kind of lifestyle do the two of you want to lead, and what financial changes will you need to make to make that happen (such as one of you staying home with a child to raise them, or career switches, or someone wanting to start a business, etc.)?
-What are your individual goals you have in life, and what are your couples goals?
+What are your individual goals you have in life, and what are your financial goals for married couples?
 How does your current money track look in terms of achieving these goals?
 Is your estate planning in check?
 Have you updated your beneficiaries to reflect your wishes and current life circumstances?
+Check out this annual marriage financial planning worksheet to help you through all of this.

 Remember these Rules of Engagement for discussing marriage and finances.
 They’re the same ones that we’ve adopted in our own household.
 They’ll help the two of you around this sometimes-touchy subject.